-Urkraine-based NPO Yuzhnoe during the 1970s as an effort to replace ICBM-based boosters
+Yuzhnoe during the 1970s as an effort to replace ICBM-based boosters with a purpose-built

-with a purpose-built space launcher.
-Early plans called for a modular series of light,
+space launcher.
+Early plans called for a modular series of light, medium, and heavy-lift

-11K77 two-stage Zenit-2, a rocket capable of boosting 13.7 metric tons into low earth
+Zenit-2, a rocket capable of boosting 13.7 metric tons into low earth orbit (LEO) from

-orbit (LEO) from Baikonur, as a replacement for the Tsyklon booster then in use.
+Baikonur, as a replacement for the Tsyklon booster then in use.
+Subsequently, Zenit-2 won

 Development of Zenit's powerful staged-combustion cycle first stage engine by the Glushko design bureau (later called Energomash) soon ran into trouble, however.
 The four-chamber, single-turbopump kerosene/liquid oxygen (LOX) engine, identified as RD-170 for Energia and RD-171 for Zenit-2, suffered a series of test failures during 1981-83 that threatened both programs.
 The development challenge was daunting.
 RD-170/RD-171 was the most powerful liquid propellant rocket engine ever developed, producing more thrust than the Saturn V F-1 (806 tons versus 789 tons) and operating at higher chamber pressures than NASA's Space Shuttle Main Engine (245 bar versus 204 bar).
 Eventually, Glushko was able to qualify the powerful engine for flight.